 To begin with, the Tsar must realize that Russia is extremely vulnerable at game-start.
 Though Russia begins the game with four units just like Britain, France, and Germany all do; the Bear is a mere cub when compared to the "Big 3."
 In fact, the Tsar will probably feel that his four units are totally inadequate for the tasks required of them.
-Even with the additional unit allowed by the Steamroller, the Tsar probably cannot expect all gaps to be filled by an influx of new units.
+Even with an additional unit or two due to conquests in '00, the Tsar probably cannot expect all gaps to be filled by an influx of new units.
 To compensate for Russia's military shortcomings, the Tsar must be active diplomatically.
 More than anything else, Russia needs friends and it needs them in both the east and the west.
 It is absolutely critical that the Tsar talks with everybody, not just with the Archduke and Sultan.
 Only by communicating with everyone will the Tsar be able to determine what is most likely to happen and what areas he needs to focus on.
 He can then allot his units accordingly.